steno-aarhus/leha/README.md

     the Console to download the Parquet file and store in the `data/` folder.

+# Processing and saving progress

+It is very timely to rerun all code every time you have made changes in the data, so you can save and reload your work along the way by following the layout in "data-raw/processing.r" script

 # Brief description of folder and file contents

 The following folders contain: